 Existing and future rural residents will be responsible for water supply and on-site wastewater disposal.
 Public roads will be used to access the site but Council will not be accepting dedication of any internal roads or bridges needed to access proposed dwelling locations.
 The traffic work undertaken by the applicant indicates that some of the proposed dwellings would get access from Wilsons Creek Road, with the bulk of lots gaining access from Alidenes Road.
-Council does not support any access from Wilsons Creek Road.
+Council does not support any new lots or dwellings having access from Wilson's Creek Road due to safety issues with the access point.
 With all dwellings to access the site from Alidenes Road, Council considers that the applicant must upgrade Alidenes Road from Wilsons Creek Road through to Robinsons Road if they propose 20 or more dwellings.
-Limiting the dwelling yield to 15 dwellings addresses this concern.
 Signage and improvements to sight distances may still be required.